t9md/atom-narrow-git-ls/README.md

 ## Keymaps

 No default keymap.
-Here is example, set it in your `keymap.cson`
+Set keymap in your `keymap.cson` by yourself.

+This is my keymap

 ```coffeescript
 'atom-text-editor.vim-mode-plus:not(.insert-mode)':
   'ctrl-p': 'narrow:git-ls'
 ```

 ## Known issue